andriichyzh/node-js-advanced-training/lessons/12-nodejs-design-patterns/materials.md

 ![](../../static/images/pattern-middleware.png)

-The technique used to implement middleware is not new; in fact, it can be considered the Node.js incarnation of the Intercepting Filter pattern and the Chain of Responsibility pattern.
-In more generic terms, it also represents a processing pipeline, which reminds us about streams.
-Today, in Node.js, the word middleware is used well beyond the boundaries of the express framework, and indicates a particular pattern whereby a set of processing units, filters, and handlers, under the form of functions are connected to form an asynchronous sequence in order to perform preprocessing and postprocessing of any kind of data.
-The main advantage of this pattern is flexibility; in fact, this pattern allows us to obtain a plugin infrastructure with incredibly little effort, providing an unobtrusive way for extending a system with new filters and handlers.

 The essential component of the pattern is the Middleware Manager, which is responsible for organizing and executing the middleware functions.
 The most important implementation details of the pattern are as follows:

  - New middleware can be registered by invoking the use() function (the name of this function is a common convention in many implementations of this pattern, but we can choose any name).
 Usually, new middleware can only be appended at the end of the pipeline, but this is not a strict rule.